 It is not out of place knowing that you often in international travel a change to the original plan may become necessary.
-A Business Visit B1 B2 visa that may have been granted to you for business pleasure or medical treatment, may end up getting a job or meeting up with certain circumstances that may warrant seeking an extension of your stay or a change of the activity status.
+If USCIS granted you a B-1 or B-2 visa for business, pleasure, or medical treatment, you may find yourself needing an extension of your stay or a change in your activity status due to certain circumstances.
 This is by design to give you a clear path on applying for a stay of extension or a change of status from within the USA.

 Understanding the Process

-Form I-539, Application to Extend/Change Nonimmigrant Status must be filed with the US Citizenship and Immigration Services (USCIS) for your status to be changed or your stay extended in the US.
+You must file Form I-539, Application to Extend/Change Nonimmigrant Status, with the US Citizenship and Immigration Services (USCIS) to change your status or extend your stay in the US.
 However, keep in mind that the USCIS may approve or deny your application.
 To increase your chances of approval, you will need to show that you entered the US with the intent to respect the authorized period of stay and that the situation that made you change the status arose thereafter.

 Timing Matters

-generally, the request should be filed with USCIS immediately after the need to change the classification or to stay longer in the United States is realized.
-The USCIS advises that the application should be made at least 45 days before the end of the permitted stay that appears on the I-94 form issued when entering the country.
+Generally, you should file your request with USCIS immediately after realizing you need to change your classification or extend your stay in the United States.
+USCIS advises that you submit your application at least 45 days before the end of the permitted stay indicated on your I-94 form issued upon your entry into the country.

 However, life has a way of throwing things at you that you may not have anticipated, and you might find yourself needing to file within a shorter time.
 Do not be concerned; it is not obligatory to file within the initial 45 days of the probationary period.
 Your application will also have the effect of extending your lawful permitted stay within the country pending the determination of the application even if you make the application after the due time.